 - Mobility (ability to move in an environment such as in bed or in the community) is addressed by the treating team and focused on by the physical therapist.
-The goals are focused on training and equipment prescriptions that are designed to meet the set goals to improve the patient's level of independence.
-Equipment needs are assessed by the treating team and communicated to vendors providing this equipment.
-Specific wheelchair evaluations are provided to each patient as needed. - Seating needs are addressed by the treating team and focused on by the physical therapist.
+The goals are focused on training and equipment prescriptions that are designed to meet the set goals to improve the patient's level of independence. - Equipment needs are assessed by the treating team and communicated to vendors providing this equipment. - Specific wheelchair evaluations are provided to each patient as needed.

+• Seating needs are addressed by the treating team and focused on by the physical therapist.
 Seating assessments are included as a part of the wheelchair evaluation.

+Social/Emotional/Intellectual

-Social/Emotional/Intellectual - Cognitive and behavioral issues are addressed by the treating team and focused on by the occupational therapist, speech language pathologist, physician, and neuropsychologist, depending on the needs of the patient. - Communication issues are addressed by the treating team and focused on by the speech language pathologist. - Psychosocial (involving social and mental aspects) and behavioral health needs are addressed by the interdisciplinary team and coordinated by licensed clinical social workers/care coordinators, neuropsychologists, and physicians and referral to these resources are made as appropriate.
+- Cognitive and behavioral issues are addressed by the treating team and focused on by the speech language pathologist, occupational therapist, physician, and neuropsychologist, depending on the needs of the patient. - Communication issues are addressed by the treating team and focused on by the speech language pathologist. - Psychosocial (involving social and mental aspects) and behavioral health needs are addressed by the interdisciplinary team including a neuropsychologist, and physician.
+Referrals to appropriate resources are made.
 These counseling and support services are extended to the families of our patients as well. - Leisure and recreation needs are addressed by the treating team.
-Recreational therapists are available for the outpatient program as needed. - Peer support is provided on an ongoing basis by peer mentoring, our spinal cord care coordinator, support groups, and the Spinal Cord Injury Network.
-We also have community resources for support and peer groups.
+Recreational therapists are available for the outpatient program as needed.